 It is very rare to see weight lifters performing proper trapezius exercises (well at least in my gym).
-I think the biggest problem with weight lifters who do not target the traps properly is simply being uneducated about the muscle.
+I think the biggest problem with weight lifters who do not target the traps properly is simply being uneducated about the muscle and it’s functions.
 Most of them think that building big traps is 100% about performing different variations of “shrugs”.
 What they need to realize is that the traps are made up for three regions.

 Benefits of Trapezius Exercises